 The purpose of “Morgan’s Corner” is for parents and food allergic children to get a kid’s perspective on allergies.
 Not only do food allergies have a physical component, there’s the whole psychological aspect also.
 Being included with friends is difficult enough, and food allergies can impede that inclusion!

-Morgan is currently 19 years old and a freshman in college at the University of Denver.
+Morgan is currently 23 years old and graduate of the University of Denver.
 He is anaphylactic to peanuts, tree nuts, sesame, fish and shellfish.
 He is severely allergic to dogs, cats and other furry animals.
 He gets eczema from food dyes and is allergic to grasses, weeds and trees.
 He received allergy shots for 7 years and saw a huge decrease in his seasonal and pet allergies!

 Below are some excerpts from his writing through the years for the newsletter.
-He now provides periodic posts for our blog.
+For more information about traveling, dating and college with food allergies, directly from Morgan, check out our blog.

 December 2005 (age 9)